shaimaa-hshalaby/Microservice-with-spring-cloud-guide/config server/Read me.md

 employee.name = Shaimaa Shalaby
 employee.title = Senior developer
 ```
-5. Add RestController to the EmployeeService ,then use the **@Value** annotation to read the configuration from the configuration file saved in the config server side
+5. Add a RestController to the EmployeeService ,then use the **@Value** annotation to read the configuration from the configuration file saved in the config server side

 ```
 @RestController